-As of September 30, 2003 we qualify as a Foreign Investors' Company and our foreign shareholdings exceed 49% but are less than 74%.
-Should our future foreign shareholdings continue to exceed 25%, future Approved Enterprises would qualify for reduced tax rates for an additional three years, after the seven years mentioned above.
-However, there can be no assurance that we will attain approval for additional Approved Enterprises or that the provisions of the Investment Law will not change or that the above-mentioned shareholding proportion will be reached for each subsequent year.
+Should our foreign shareholdings exceed 25%, future Approved Enterprises would qualify for reduced tax rates for an additional three years, after the seven years mentioned above.
+However, there can be no assurance that we will attain approval for additional Approved Enterprises or that the provisions of this Law will not change or that the above-mentioned shareholding proportion will be reached for each subsequent year.